Hyvve-Movement/hyvve-contracts/README.md

 hyvve-cli --help
 ```

-For more detailed information about the CLI, see the [CLI documentation](scripts/README.md) and the [CLI Cheat Sheet](scripts/CHEATSHEET.md).
+For more detailed information about the CLI, we added a comprehensive [CLI documentation](scripts/README.md) and the [CLI Cheat Sheet](scripts/CHEATSHEET.md).

 ### Campaign Management